jasonmeurer/PaloWarmPools/README.md

 1. Create an S3 bucket to [bootstrap the firewall](https://docs.paloaltonetworks.com/vm-series/10-0/vm-series-deployment/bootstrap-the-vm-series-firewall/bootstrap-the-vm-series-firewall-in-aws.html) with the init-cfg.txt and any other necessary configuration items.
 2. Add the asglambdas.zip file to the root of the bootstrap.
 3. Deploy the cloudformation template.

+## To-Do List
+- Cleanup the logging in in the python files, I am currently logging almost everything.
+- Look for areas to improve error handling in the python.
+- Clean-up unused declaration blocks in the yaml.
+- Support User Data bootstrapping of the DG and TS.
+(Deciding whether or not to just ask for the DG and TS in the template)
+- More Testing without Panorama.
+(Considered lower priority due to most customers using ASG are also using Panorama)